Measuring the State of Open Science in Transportation Using Large Language Models: Analysis

 \subsection{Incentives for availability}

-For researchers to take the extra effort to publish their data or their analysis code, researchers may respond to incentives.
-In our data, these incentives may be captured by a higher rate of citations or a reduced review time prior to publication.
+Open science techniques often require additional investment and effort by researchers.
+If the discipline does not require these efforts, researchers may respond to various incentives.
+In our data, two incentives that we capture include a reduced review time prior to publication or a higher rate of citations on the resulting publication.
+The review time for a paper can be determined in the paper metadata by calculating the number of days from when the paper was first submitted to when the paper was accepted for publication, while the rate of citations is calculated as the number of citations in SCOPUS divided by the whole number of years since publication.
 Unfortunately, neither incentive is observable in the papers we studied.

-Figure \ref{fig:citations-data} shows the citations per year for each paper organized by paper acceptance date in SCOPUS and data availability, and Figure \ref{fig:citations-code} the same information by code availability.
+In terms of the number of citations, Figure \ref{fig:citations} shows the share of citations per year for each paper ordered by paper acceptance date in SCOPUS.
+Figure \ref{fig:citations-data} groups the papers by their data availability in the categories described above, and Figure \ref{fig:citations-code} groups the papers by code availability.
+Both figures show a LOESS moving average rate of the mean citation rate per year, along with a 95\% confidence interval of the mean.
 In neither case are the average citation rates different based on the availability of data or code.
-Figure \ref{fig:citations-data} shows a temporary increase in the citation rate for papers with a data repository and citation in 2020 and 2021, to the point where the uncertainty band does not overlap the uncertainty band of the other papers with different data sharing practices.
+Figure \ref{fig:citations-data} shows a temporary increase in the citation rate for papers with a data repository and citation in 2020 and 2021, to the point where the uncertainty interval does not overlap the uncertainty interval of the other papers with different data sharing practices.
 Further examination of this effect showed that two papers with unusually high citations drive this effect.

-In terms of review time, there was no difference in the mean review time for papers based on data sharing practice.
-There was, however, a modest \textit{increase} in the time to review papers that made code available: papers with code available had a mean review time of 269 days, compared to 254 days for papers that did not make the code available.
-The 95\% confidence interval on this estimate is between 2 and 27 days.
-This may not be a practical difference, as an additional fifteen days may be only a marginal increase to a 22 month review process, but providing code does not make the review time shorter.
+There was no such temporal variability in the citations or review time grouped by data sharing practice.

+Table~\ref{tbl-incentives} presents estimates of log-linear regression models of the review time in days and citations per year for the papers in the dataset.
+These models include the journal, paper topic, and region of corresponding author as dummy controls to account for differing practices between journals and reviewers in topics.
+Insignificant parameter estimates on these controls are suppressed in Table~\ref{tbl-incentives} for clarity but the controls by themselves explain virtually all of the reduction in variance in the models, with insignificant reductions in the model \(F\)-statistic when markers for data sharing and code availability are included (\(p\)-value of 0.44 for review time and 0.33 for citations per year).